 There will be several new organizational units created, including the Tömő utca Clinical Block Directorate, due to the moving of the Department of Pulmonology, a new Directorate General to oversee the four health care-oriented secondary schools integrated into the university, a unit to handle economic tasks related to resident training, and the Office of the Vice-Rector for Strategy and Development, as part of the Rector’s Cabinet.
 In line with its tasks, the Directorate of Language and Communication will be renamed the Technical Language Institute.

 Certain rules affected central organizational units were clarified and, in line with an earlier decision in principle, the Health Development Center will officially be created.
 To make the SZMSZ simpler, the various form templates were taken out of it, thus making it about 100 pages shorter.
 These forms will be available on the website of the Directorate General of Legal and Administrative Affairs from August 1.

-The Senate decided on awarding the Vilma Hugonnai, Tivadar Huzella and Ernő Jendrassik Medals and awards, and voted on extending the mandates of the standing committees at the Faculty of Pharmacy.
+The Senate decided on awarding the Vilma Hugonnai, Tivadar Huzella and Ernő Jendrassik Medals and awards, and voted on extending the mandates of the standing committees at the Faculty of Pharmaceutical Sciences.